zzzprojects/EntityFramework-Extensions/docs/pages/api/options-summary/options-key.md

 ---

 ## AllowUpdatePrimaryKeys
-Gets or sets of the key must also be included in columns to `UPDATE`.
+Gets or sets if the key must also be included in columns to `UPDATE`.

 Read more: [AllowUpdatePrimaryKeys](allow-update-primary-keys)